james-nesbitt/boch/libraries/www-cnpm-jn/builds/www-cnpm-jn/README.md

 - Install drush (no aliases yet)
 - Create a root /app folder for the web application(s) give nginx/php-fpm access to it

 Note the various configuration files available, which are inserted into the build.
+You should add the following mounts, either as ADD directives, live mounts, or shared container mounts:
+- app/source/www : webroot for the project
+- app/backup? : (not actually necessary) backups folder